nikhil647/Interview-Questions-And-Answers/Node.md

 **What is the event loop in Node.js?**
 ```
-for managing the execution of asynchronous code and I/O operations in a non-blocking, efficient, and single-threaded manner

- This allows Node.js to handle a large number of concurrent connections and perform I/O-bound tasks without creating a new thread for each operation.

 The Node.js event loop is customized for handling I/O operations, such as reading files, making network requests, and handling concurrent connection.